 The Colorado Aquaculture Association was formed to provide a credible and unified voice for its membership and advance their collective views.
 Active in state and federal legislative matters, the Association addresses issues that impact the aquaculture industry and actively fosters goodwill toward aquaculture producers and other supporting enterprises.

-The Association annual meeting is held at varying locations around the state, usually during January or February.
+The Association annual meeting is held at varying locations around the state (but almost always at Mt.
+Princeton Hot Springs Resort in Nathrop, Colorado), during January or February.
 Stay abreast of details for our next meeting by contacting us directly or visiting our News page.
 Plan to attend!

 administrative/web site questions: